 Then I started doing a survey of all the archaeology in the park.
 That work is ongoing but has been a bit on hold, due to a big increase in tourists.
 All the energy of the park has been to accommodate those guests as best we can.
 This huge tourist expansion was very rapid in Iceland and we have been doing our best to strengthen our tourist industry to cope with that.

 What surprises me most in þingvellir as an archaeologist is that the remains are everywhere.
 And we can see that we know so little about the past in Þingvellir.
 This is due to limited archaeological research excavation in the park.
 There is still so much information that the ground holds and so much history that we do not know about.

 So many times my heart has jumped as I have been excavating, sometimes because of a find or artifact, sometimes because I realized I was unearthing a building when seeing a few stones in a row, or finding a floor layer.
 It all depends on the context of what I am doing.
-One Thingvellir find that stand out is silver coins that can be dated from Otto III from 983-1002.
-Otto III became a king at three years-old and was killed at 19.
+One Thingvellir find that stands out is silver coins that can be dated from Otto III from 983-1002.
+Otto III became a king at three years old and was killed at 19.
 His grandmother Adilhide ruled with the him so the coin is marked Otto und Adilhide.
-A copper weight I found in Thingvellir National Park was also very special, and my gold signet ring.
+A copper weight I found in Thingvellir National Park was also very special, as my gold signet ring.
 All of these finds I found around the church in Thingvellir.
 But there are so many more I could tell you about.

 Icelanders Are Independent Spirits

 Meg: Would you say an independent spirit is a characteristic of Icelanders?
 I realize that all people are different, but can you share your thoughts on the essence of the Icelandic character, and what you believe shaped that?